-All of the alternatives would require the disposal of solid waste at the Regional Landfill, as shown in Table 3.15-3.
-As described above for the No Action Alternative, the waste disposed of under all the alternatives could shorten the life span of the landfill, thus contributing to the need for additional landfill space.
-Based on the significance criteria listed above and for the same reasons presented above for the No Action Alternative, this represents an indirect significant effect.
+Alternative 4 would develop commercial and residential uses that would result in disposal of waste at the Regional Landfill, as shown in Table 3.15-3.
+As with the Proposed Action, the waste generated by the alternative could shorten the life span of the landfill, thus contributing to the need for additional landfill space.
+Based on the significance criteria listed above and for the same reasons presented above for the Proposed Action, this represents a significant effect.
 Assuming the expansion would take place at a site identified adjacent to the existing landfill, there would be effects similar to those for the existing landfill.
 However, since details about the expansion are not known, specific effects cannot be identified at this time.
 The landfill expansion would be required to undergo environmental review at the time it is proposed, and would be required to mitigate its potential effects to the extent feasible.